Weather Warnings - Flood Warning - Mary River

 Mary River to Gympie:

-The Mary River at Gympie is currently at 2.66 metres and falling, below the minor flood level.
+The Mary River at Gympie is currently at 2.41 metres and steady, below the minor flood level (6.00 m).

-The Mary River at Gympie will continue to ease and remain below the minor flood level (6.00 m).
+The Mary River at Gympie is expected to remain below the minor flood level (6.00 m) during the remainder of Wednesday.
+Renewed rises are possible into Thursday with forecast rainfall.

 Six Mile Creek: